 F&M realizes that many families need to have a sense of their financial aid eligibility before committing to Early Decision, so we supply an early estimate of the need-based financial aid for which you might qualify.

 Want to learn more about the Early Decision Financial Aid Estimate?
-Please contact your Regional Dean in the Office of Admission.
 Please keep in mind that the last day to request an Early Financial Estimate is October 30th for Early Decision I and January 4th for Early Decision II.

 Early Estimates of Financial Aid